jeniyat/WNUT_2020_NER/data/test_data_2020/Readme.md

+This folder contains the surprised test data for the WNUT-2020 shared task on "Entity Recognition over Wet Lab Protocols".
+Currently the data does not contain any gold labels.
+Hence all `*.ann` file are empty; `*_conll.txt` files have all labels as 'O'.
+The gold labels will be released after the evalauation period.

 # Submission of Model Predictions

 You need to submit your model prediction on these new data by  **September 4, 2020 (AoE)**, with a brief description (<= 280 characters ) of your model  using the form: https://forms.gle/cYdpeQsQVAG1hkWM6 .
-The submission must

-# Submission Folder Format
+# Submission Instruction

 You are required to submit your model predictions in a zip file.
 The name of the zipped file must be in the following format:

 ```
 	<team_name>.zip
 	[e.g., ‘OSU_NLP’ team must submit the predictions in ‘OSU_NLP.zip’]
 ```

 The zipped file should contain the predictions on these 111 protocols.
-You can submit your prediction in any format: [conll](../../data#the-standoff-format)/standoff.
+You can submit your prediction in any format: [conll](../../data#the-conll-format) / [standoff](../../data#the-standoff-format).

+If you choose to submit predictions as standoff format below is the required directory structure.

 ```
-If you choose to submit predictions as standoff format below is the required directory structure.
 OSU_NLP/
 	├── protocol_0623.ann
 	├── protocol_0623.txt